wp-plugins/iphone-theme-switch/readme.txt

 == Frequently Asked Questions ==

+= What's visible on the iPhone? =
+Your pages and a page to your posts.

 = Where are my posts? =
 If you have selected a page for your posts, for example 'News' in the 'readers' settings panel: A Static page: posts page: 'News' your posts will be under the 'News' button.
 If you don't have a special page for your blog or home a button will be created called 'home'

+= What's iUI? =
+iUI: iPhone User Interface Framework, read more here: http://code.google.com/p/iui/

 == Screenshots ==
 1. screenshot-1.jpg